gogobook/my-asp-dot-net/ch6.md

 }
 Console.WriteLine();
 With the output, you can see 0 is represented with all the bits not set.
-Doing a decrement results in decimal -1 , which is all the bits set— including the sign bit: zero
+Doing a decrement results in decimal -1 , which is all the bits set—— including the sign bit: zero
 bin: 0000_0000_0000_0000_0000_0000_0000_0000,